dringtech/ucvr-flood-info/funding/repair-and-renew-grant.md

 Applications can be made up to 31st March 2016, and work should be completed before 30th September 2016.
-The council will consider retrospective applications for work undertaken, although it is clearly preferable to get be better to get advice in advance.
+The council will consider retrospective applications for work undertaken, although it is clearly preferable to get advice and grant approval in advance.

 [CALDERDALE_BIZ_SUPPORT]: http://www.calderdale.gov.uk/environment/flooding/help-available.html#business
 [GUIDANCE_DOC]: http://www.calderdale.gov.uk/environment/flooding/Repair-Renew-Grant-Scheme_Guidance-Document_Jan2016.pdf